 Despite its importance, digital innovation has remained a challenge for many manufacturers in 2023.
-Respondents in the research estimate that 29% of their factory machinery is legacy equipment, which is likely to be affecting productivity and creating frustration among employees.
-Other countries present similar figures, with 30% in France and a 31% figure in the UK.
-It's perhaps no surprise therefore that every respondent states that they have deployed robots on the factory floor to automate and streamline factory processes.
+Respondents in the research estimate that almost a third (31%) of their factory machinery is legacy equipment, which is likely to be affecting productivity and creating frustration among employees.
+This is the highest figure among the countries surveyed, with 30% in France and a 29% figure in the US.
+It's little surprise therefore that every respondent states that they have deployed robots on the factory floor to automate and streamline factory processes.

 But what results have these robots provided?
-75% of respondents say that their throughput rate has improved since bringing in robots to replace human tasks, but it leaves 25% questioning their value.
-While the French figure sits at 22%, a third (33%) of UK respondents say that throughput rate hasn't increased, and is likely to be driven by the time taken to manually program robots to be effective.
+67% of respondents say that their throughput rate has improved since bringing in robots to replace human tasks, but it leaves 33% questioning their value.
+This figure is again the highest of the countries surveyed, with the US number at 25% and France at 22% and is likely to be driven by the time taken to manually program robots to be effective.

-Over half of respondents (52%) state that manual programming is required for robots to complete welding, cutting, painting or other tasks, and this process can take between a week and a month for over two-thirds of manufacturers (73%), adding further time before robots can complete tasks.
+Over half of respondents (55%) state that manual programming is required for robots to complete welding, cutting, painting or other tasks, and this process can take between a week and a month for over a third of manufacturers (35%), adding further time before robots can complete tasks.

-While this issue isn't as severe in the UK (35%), as many as 98% of French respondents agree that it takes between a week and a month.
+This issue is even more severe in other countries, with 73% of US respondents and as many as 98% of French respondents saying it takes between a week and a month to prep robots.

-With so much time needed to get robots up and running, utilization rates are also poor, with an average of 34% reported among respondents.
+With so much time needed to get robots up and running, utilisation rates are also poor, with an average of 37% reported among respondents.
 26% also say that they have deployed three or more different robot brands on the factory floor, further complicating programming procedures.
-26% of UK respondents state that they deploy three or more different robot brands.
-Only 6% have had cobots in place for a prolonged period of time, further showing how time-consuming programming has hindered wider deployment.
+32% of French respondents state that they deploy three or more different robot brands.
+Only 8% have had cobots in place for a prolonged period of time, further showing how time-consuming programming has hindered wider deployment.